threelyK/MinecraftOpenPy/README.md

 - `/server_start`: Launch the Minecraft server
 - `/server_stop`: Stop the Minecraft server
+- `/server_backup`: Backup the world folder
-- `/server_list`: Outputs the number of players on the Minecraft server
+- `/server_player_count`: Output the number of players on the Minecraft server

 ## License